SyedSameerShah/rolay-harvest/PROJECT_SUMMARY.md

-# Rolay Harvest Website - Project Summary
+# royal Harvest Website - Project Summary

 ## Overview

-A modern, animated, bilingual web application for Rolay Harvest, the exclusive distributor of BCD Ice Cream products in the UAE.
+A modern, animated, bilingual web application for royal Harvest, the exclusive distributor of BCD Ice Cream products in the UAE.

 ## ✅ Completed Features